 - Have you explored your motivations and values around losing weight and articulated them in a clear, powerful way?
 Have you visualized your ideal body and your life as a fit, healthy person?

-One of the biggest mistakes people make is approaching their eating habits as a diet, relying on reduced-calorie diet foods or highly restrictive eating plans to help them slim down.
+One of the biggest mistakes people make is approaching their eating habits as a diet, relying on reduced-calorie diet foods or highly restrictive eating plans to help them slim down (calories aren’t the most important metric when developing a healthy, satisfying approach to eating.
+See “Beyond Calorie Counting” for more).
 This strategy generally backfires because it tends to reduce metabolism and degrade overall health, crippling the very systems required to achieve and maintain a healthy weight.

 It is far more useful to approach eating as a nourishing and pleasurable activity, the whole point of which is to provide you with the best health, energy and vitality possible.